Music Makers Encyclopedia: P

 Passengers

-One-time collaboration between U2 with Brian Eno.
+One-time collaboration between U2 and Brian Eno.

 Album(s):